The BIM approach

 The organization of the information

-To best explain the product to the user, the syndicate also thought about how the information was organized.
+To better explain the product to the user, the syndicate also thought about how the information was organized.

-For example, to be as learner-friendly as possible, a color code was submitted to the Polantis team of architects to enable the user to best visualize the construction principle of each unique point:
+For example, to be as learner-friendly as possible, a color code was submitted to the Polantis team of architects to enable the user to better visualize the construction principle of each point:

 – Red for fastenings,